The Virtual Currency Regulation Review: France

 Until the adoption of the 2019 Budget Act, France was arguably one of the worst European jurisdictions for individual investors in cryptocurrencies, with a tax rate of up to 60 per cent.
 Cryptocurrency capital gains of individual investors are now taxed at a flat rate of 30 per cent,62 which is still higher than in some neighbouring countries.
 Crypto-to-crypto transactions fall outside the scope of the capital gains tax.63 In practice, the taxation will be deferred until the cryptocurrencies are either sold against legal currency or used to purchase a good or service.
 This measure simplifies tax accounting and reporting, although individual investors still need to accurately track their transactions to be able to justify their gains.

 In addition, individual taxpayers are not subject to income tax if the gains do not exceed €305 per year.

 The 30 per cent tax rate will only apply to occasional sales of digital assets.
 Professional traders and miners will still be subject to the general income tax regime (i.e., a variable rate depending on their taxable income).

 ii Corporate income tax – entities purchasing cryptocurrencies and ICO subscribers

 Pursuant to the ANC Regulation, the accounting rules applicable to tokens issued following an ICO are also applicable to cryptocurrencies.
-In accordance with the Regulation, if the cryptocurrencies or tokens are held for an investment purpose, they will be recorded in a newly created account under the short-term financial instruments category, and their market value will be reassessed each year.
-Whether these unrealised profits or losses will be neutralised from a tax perspective is yet to be determined.
+In accordance with the Regulation, if the cryptocurrencies or tokens are held for an investment purpose, they will be recorded in a newly created account under the short-term financial instruments category and their market value will be reassessed each year.
+Normally, these unrealised profits or losses should be neutralised from a tax perspective.

 iii Corporate income tax – ICO issuers